MouseBiteLabs/ROM-Adapter-Boards/29F160 to UV EPROM/README.md

 The zipped folder contains all the gerber files for this board.
 You can generally choose whatever thickness you want, but I usually stick to at least 1.0mm.
 The surface finish can also be whatever you want, but I find ENIG easier to solder the small-pitch parts, personally.
 Also note that this is a four-layer board.

-You can order this board on OSH Park, which is a great option if you only need a small quantity: [https://oshpark.com/shared_projects/3acZR1bq](https://oshpark.com/shared_projects/3acZR1bq)
+You can order this board on OSH Park, which is a great option if you only need a small quantity: [to do]

 Alternatively, you can use the zipped folder at any board fabricator you like.
 You may also buy the board from PCBWay using this link (NOT YET AVAILABLE) (disclosure: I receive 10% of the sale value to go towards future PCB orders of my own):